Choe Deok-geun

 Choe Deok-geun (2 November 1942 – 1 October 1996), also spelled Choi Duck-keun or Choi Duk-gun, was a South Korean consular official for the Russian Far East who was believed to have been assassinated by poison in October 1996.

 Biography

 Choe was born in Songtan, Pyeongtaek, Gyeonggido, South Korea.
 He studied the Russian language at Hankuk University of Foreign Studies.
 In 1985, he passed the Korean civil service exam.
 In February of 1993, Choe was appointed to the Ukrainian embassy in Korea.
 By December 1995, he was dispatched to Vladivostok to be the Consulate General.

 Vladivostok was a popular destination for North Koreans working for or fleeing their government.
-The DPRK held a consulate in nearby Nakhodka.
+The DPRK had a consulate in nearby Nakhodka.
 Choe's diplomatic work officially involved him acting as a consul of arts and culture, though it was later reported he was investigating counterfeiting and drug trafficking by North Koreans.

 Assassination

 Choe's body was discovered in the stairwell of an apartment complex housing other Korean nationals and diplomats.
 A few residents reported hearing a physical struggle, groans, and someone running away from the area.
 Blood was discovered from the 6th floor all the way down to the 3rd.

 He had moved into this complex about 2 months prior.
 The complex was known to have lax security and issues with power outages.
 It is believed Choe was in the stairwell because the elevator power was out on that day.

 The official cause of Choe's death was listed as bludgeoning, and he had damage to his skull; two pencil-sized holes on his torso suggested injection of a foreign substance into his body.
 The injection is believed to have contained neostigmine bromide.
 When his corpse was discovered, he still had $1,200 cash in his pocket.

 It emerged soon after that he had poison in his bloodstream of the same type as that carried by a North Korean submarine which had infiltrated South Korean waters and landed near Gangneung, Gangwon the previous month; North Korea had threatened to retaliate for the killings of their special forces agents by the South Korean Army.
 North Korea denied all involvement and accused the South of fabricating evidence in order to frame the North.
 Some news reports at the time suggested that the North Koreans had hired a Russian Mafia hitman to actually carry out the murder.

 Two or three assailants participated in the murder.